Code-Institute-Submissions/bucketlist/README.md

 __Profile page__<br>
 Card 1: Shows the username and an extra button to add a new Intention. <br>
-Card 2: This is also where the profile can be deleted.
+Card 2: This is where the profile can be deleted.
 ![](static/img/profile_screenshot.JPG)

 __Intentions Page__<br>